aesteve/nubes/README.md

 ----------------
 Unfortunately, this project relies on an old version of Vert.x.
 Upgrading it to Vert.x 3.5 requires a lot of work, I am looking at it, but since it's a "weekend" project, it might take months.
 Sorry for the inconvenience.
 Obviously any kind of help would be greatly appreciated.
 Thank you for your comprehension.

+If you feel like you want to help, any pull request would be highly welcomed.
+You can also fork the project, and start working on your own stuff, with your own vision of what such an annotation framework would be to suit your needs.
+The license allows you to do so.

+You can start by forking the project, changing Vert.x dependency to 3.5 get it to compile (which requires some work) then run the tests (there's a pretty good code coverage) and start fixing stuff from there.
+That's probably the best way to help.

 ----------------

 # Vert.x Nubes